Holidays in Hanoi Reveal Unexpected Pleasures

 -Hanoi Opera House.

-Revel in Hanoi First Class Flights and Vietnam Military History Museum
+Revel in Hanoi Business Class Flights and Vietnam Military History Museum

 The museum’s collection of artifacts from the US-Vietnamese conflict are also compelling.
 Photographs, captured U.S. equipment, art and propaganda tell part of the war’s story.
 Many of the most notable items from this collection are displayed outside the museum, including: